azozrazoz/azozrazoz/README.md

 </summary>

-1. A fourth-year student of the CATEC College.<br/>Specialty robotics and embedded systems technician.
+1. Graduate of the CATEC College.<br/>Specialty robotics and embedded systems technician.
-2. Student IT-STEP academy.
+2. Graduate IT-STEP academy.
 3. Graduate of the Kokshetau music school.
+4. Student of the Chongqing polytechnic university of electronic technology

 </details>